AvonleaFisher/Mapping-Boston-Black-Owned-Businesses/README.md

 ## Limitations and Next Steps

-Further research and outreach is neccessary to verify that every marker on the map corresponds to a Black-owned business, and that each marker appropriately represents the types of services offered by the business.
-Additionally, accurate address data should be obtained for every business with a physical location, as businesses with missing address data were excluded in the first stage of this project.
-Furthermore, the data used for the map is non-exhaustive, so efforts to contribute new and/or unlisted Black-owned businesses to the list should continue.
+* Further research and outreach is neccessary to verify that every marker on the map corresponds to a Black-owned business, and that each marker appropriately represents the types of services offered by the business.
+* Accurate address data should be obtained for every business with a physical location, as businesses with missing address data were excluded in the first stage of this project.
+* The data used for the map is non-exhaustive, so efforts to contribute new and/or unlisted Black-owned businesses to the list should continue.

 ## Further Information and Resources